 So, turns out, scientists have actually spent a good amount of time trying to answer that question.
 I was really surprised at the wide range of results.
 Some of them I feel are kind of outdated.
 Like, one basically said maternal grandparents are closer because women don’t get along with their mothers-in-law.
 So, they don’t let their kids see paternal grandparents as often.
 I’d like to think we’re well beyond that tired cliché.
 However, there is a second part to that general theory that does make sense: cases of divorce.

-Kids of divorced parents spend more time with mom’s parents
+Kids of divorced parents spend more time with their mom’s parents

 While the overall rate is lower than ever and divorced parents are more likely to share equal custody of kids, in general children still end up living with their moms more than their dads.
+In fact, out of the 25% of families headed by a single parent, 80% of them involve a single mom.
 One study found that this played a major role in determining just how close kids were to their dad’s parents.
-Of course, it all depends on just how “out of the picture” dad is.
-If kids never see him at all, they’re also unlikely to spend much – if any- time with his mom.

-Even in cases where both parents are still together, women are far more likely to live closer to their parents than men.
+Even in cases where both parents are still together, some studies show that women are far more likely to live closer to their parents than men.
 Obviously, that’s not always the case, but I see it a lot in my own circle of friends.
-Multigenerational households are also becoming more common again, and that often means that children don’t just live near their maternal grandmothers, but with them.
+Multigenerational households are also becoming more common again, and that often means that children don’t just live near their grandmothers, but with them.

-How can we help paternal grandmothers bond with our kids?
+How can we help ALL grandmothers bond with our kids?

-If your kids’ paternal grandparents live on the other side of the country- or the world even- then you’ll just have to work harder to help them bond.
-Facetime, Zoom and such are the best inventions ever for this.
+If your kids’ grandparents live on the other side of the country- or the world even- then you’ll have to work harder to help them bond.
+Facetime, Zoom, and such are the best inventions ever for this.
 Technology in general has made it easier than ever for kids to form close relationships with both sets of grandparents, no matter how close or far they are.

 I know this all took a few unexpected twists and turns for a post that started out talking about why maternal grandmothers give our kids the purest unconditional love.
-Somewhere along the line, though, I realized that there’s absolutely no reason- despite what science says- why that quote shouldn’t drop the “maternal” and include ALL grandmothers.
+But as we clearly saw, the same is also true of paternal grandmas!
 Heck, grandfathers, too!
 Let’s not leave them out!
+ALL grandparents bring so much love, support, and empathy into our lives, and we’re lucky to have them.